About the Washington D.C. Congressional Internship

 Before leaving for Washington, D.C., interns will attend orientation sessions to help prepare them for the experience and familiarize them with guidelines and responsibilities expected of interns.
 They also attend socials to get to know their fellow interns.

-Each intern must be enrolled in a minimum of six hours at Texas Tech University while interning in Washington, D.C.
-Students can be enrolled for General Studies credit hours (GST 4000 or GST 5000).
+Each undergraduate intern will be enrolled in a minimum of six hours at Texas Tech University while interning in Washington, D.C.
+Undergraduates will be enrolled in POLS 4398 – a political science practicum class.
+Each graduate student will be enrolled in a minimum of three hours of IS 5000.
 These credit hours are earned through the intern’s work on Capitol Hill.
-Furthermore, interns are considered full-time students at Texas Tech while they are in Washington, D.C. due to the number of hours they work each week and the assignments they fulfill while in D.C.
+Both the undergraduate and graduate classes are a complement to the work being completed in the congressional offices.
+Interns are considered full-time students at Texas Tech while they are in Washington, D.C., due to the number of hours they work each week and the assignments they fulfill while interning.

-Each intern will receive a $4,000 scholarship to help defray the costs associated with the internship and living in Washington D.C.
-The scholarship covers all housing costs, and any remaining amount can be used to cover day-to-day expenses while in D.C.
+Each intern will receive up to $4000 in TTU scholarships to help defray the costs associated with the internship and living in Washington, D.C.
+The scholarship covers all housing costs, and any remaining amount may be used to cover day-to-day expenses while in D.C.
+Interns are responsible for their tuition (students receive an off-campus waiver for most fees), travel to-and-from Washington, D.C., and entertainment.

 To participate in the program, it is preferred that undergraduate students have a minimum cumulative grade point average of 3.0 and have completed a minimum of 60 semester credit hours before the semester they wish to participate in the internship.
 Graduate students with a minimum cumulative grade point average of 3.0 are also eligible to participate.